Christian sect members who watched 8-year-old die get lengthy prison sentences

 Brisbane, Australia (CNN) — The parents of an 8-year-old girl who died after they withheld her insulin, encouraged by members of a small Christian sect who believed God would save her, have been sentenced to at least 14 years in prison.

-Her mother, Kerrie Struhs, 49, encouraged Elizabeth’s father to withhold her insulin, as did 12 other members of a Bible-based sect known as “The Saints,” who were also found guilty of manslaughter.
+Her mother, Kerrie Struhs, 49, encouraged Elizabeth’s father to withhold her insulin, as did 12 other members of a Bible-based sect known as “The Saints,” who were last month found guilty of manslaughter in a judge-only trial.

+In a sentencing hearing Wednesday, Queensland Supreme Court Justice Martin Burns sentenced sect leader Brendan Stevens, 63, to 13 years in prison, describing him as “a dangerous, highly manipulative individual.”

-Sect leader Brendan Stevens, 63, was handed a prison sentence of 13 years by Justice Martin Burns in the Queensland Supreme Court on Wednesday.
-Eleven other members of the sect, who sang and prayed while Elizabeth died, were also due to be sentenced.
+Eleven other members of the sect, who sang and prayed while Elizabeth died, were sentenced to between six and nine years in prison.

+“Elizabeth suffered a slow and painful death and you are all, in one way or another, responsible,” Justice Burns wrote in his sentencing remarks.

 It’s not the first time Jason and Kerrie Struhs have been prosecuted for failing to give Elizabeth medical care.